 Detailed Comparison:

-- Santorini has only volcanic pebble beaches (there is a red, black and white beach).
-These are very impressive to be honest but you won’t find any fine sand beaches in Santorini due to the volcanic stones that are scattered all over the island.
+- Santorini has only volcanic pebble beaches (red, black, and white beaches).
+These are very impressive, to be honest, but you won’t find any fine sand beaches in Santorini due to the volcanic stones scattered all over the island.

 - Mykonos has more than 20 amazing sandy beaches with crystal-clear turquoise waters.
-You can find a gay-friendly beach, a cosmopolitan beach, beaches for nudism, beaches for partying, beaches for families and even quiet and relaxing beaches where you’ll basically be alone.
+You can find a gay-friendly beach, a cosmopolitan beach, beaches for nudism, beaches for partying, beaches for families, and even quiet and relaxing beaches where you’ll be alone.

 - Santorini’s sea waters can be quite deep.
-It is the kind of sea, where you take one step, two steps.. and you are in!
-No time to think about it.
+It is the kind of sea where you take one step, two steps, and you are in!
+There is no time to think about it.

-- Mykonos sea waters can be quite shallow and are perfect for kids or seniors.
-It’s the type of beaches I like where you can walk and walk and you get to a point where you will be wondering “when is this sea water getting deeper?”
+- Mykonos’s sea waters can be quite shallow and are perfect for kids or seniors.
+I like the type of beaches where you can walk and walk until you wonder, “When is this sea water getting deeper?”

 Most Romantic Island: Santorini